m-lab/website/_pages/02-about.md

 {:.about-h2}
 ## What is the history of M-Lab?

-In 2008, [Vint Cerf](http://www.google.com/corporate/execs.html#vint), one of the "fathers of the Internet," began a series of conversations with Internet researchers to learn more about challenges they faced while trying to study Internet performance.
+In 2008, [Vint Cerf](http://www.google.com/corporate/execs.html#vint){:target="_blank"}, one of the "fathers of the Internet," began a series of conversations with Internet researchers to learn more about challenges they faced while trying to study Internet performance.
 Researchers identified several problems, including a lack of widely deployed servers with ample connectivity to support Internet measurement experiments.
 They also reported an inability to share large data sets with one another easily.

 There also was no public resource that could provide combined performance data to policymakers or to consumers interested in understanding their Internet performance over time.
 As a result of these conversations, M-Lab was founded to help address the core problems experienced by researchers and to promote large-scale open source measurement of the Internet.

+M-Lab was [founded]({{ site.baseurl }}/who) in 2009 by [New America’s Open Technology Institute](https://www.newamerica.org/oti){:target="_blank"}, the [PlanetLab Consortium](https://www.planet-lab.org/){:target="_blank"}, Google, and a large body of academic researchers.